shivtarevikram/aws-lambda-api-gateway-cognito-integration/README.md

 ### 2. Deploy Lambda Function
 - Create the Lambda function and upload lambda_function.py and functions.py files.
 - Lambda should have permissions to DynamoDB (for storing results), VPC (for creating VPC and subnets) and CloudWatch (for logs: attach AWS managed policy AWSLambdaBasicExecutionRole).
-- To create VPC resources, invoke API using JSON payload provided in vpc_creation_payload.json file.
-- This will create VPC and Subnets using API.

 ### 3. Configure API Gateway
 - Create a new REST API